Sterling Morrison: The Velvet Underground (1965–1971)

-After Cale left the group in 1968, Morrison almost exclusively played guitar; however, photographic evidence indicates that he continued to play bass onstage for certain songs if Doug Yule, Cale's replacement, was occupied with organ.
-Additionally, Morrison frequently sang backing vocals and the occasional lead vocal spot (he recited many verses of Reed's poetry in "The Murder Mystery" and sang one line in "I'm Sticking with You").
+After Cale left the group in 1968, Morrison almost exclusively played guitar, though he continued to play bass onstage for certain songs when Doug Yule, Cale's replacement, played keyboards.
+Additionally, Morrison frequently sang backing vocals, and he recited many verses of Reed's poetry in "The Murder Mystery" and sang one line in "I'm Sticking with You".

-Morrison repeatedly remarked that "Venus in Furs", from the band's debut album, was his personal favorite of all of The Velvet Underground's songs, as he felt that the group had achieved with that one track, to a greater degree than any other, the sound the band had in mind.
+Morrison repeatedly remarked that "Venus in Furs", from the band's debut album The Velvet Underground & Nico, was his personal favorite of their songs, as he felt that the group had achieved with that one track the sound they had in mind.

-In 1970, when the band was back in New York City to play an entire summer's engagement at Max's Kansas City, Morrison seized the opportunity to complete his undergraduate degree at the City College of New York.
-He remained in the Velvet Underground as lead guitarist after Reed left the band in acrimonious circumstances in August 1970.
-In 1971, however, he began graduate studies at the University of Texas at Austin, where he would earn a PhD in medieval literature (with a dissertation on the four signed poems of Cynewulf) in 1986.
-Morrison's last performance with the band was on August 21, 1971, at Liberty Hall in Houston.
-When it was time for the band to return to New York, Morrison packed an empty suitcase and accompanied them to the gate of their departing plane, before finally telling them he was staying in Texas and leaving the band, the last founding member to quit.
+In 1970, when the band was back in New York City to play an entire summer's engagement at Max's Kansas City in Manhattan, Morrison seized the opportunity to complete his undergraduate degree.
+He remained in the Velvet Underground after Reed left in acrimonious circumstances in August 1970.
+In 1971, he began graduate studies at the University of Texas at Austin and started preparing to leave the band.
+Morrison's last performance with the group was on August 21, 1971, at Liberty Hall in Houston.
+When it was time for the band to return to New York, Morrison packed an empty suitcase and accompanied them to the gate of their departing plane, before finally telling them he was staying in Texas and leaving the band, making him the last founding member to quit.
+He would earn a Doctor of Philosophy in medieval literature from the university with a dissertation on the Old English poet Cynewulf in 1986.